Cotezzo/cotezzo-os/README.md

 The stage-2 is correctly invoked but not yet implemented: it should collect data from the bios and prepare the environment for the kernel.
 The kernel is not yet loaded into memory nor implemented (the current file is just a placeholder).

-The stage-2 is a freestanding Rust binary compiled with a custom triple for our 16bit architecture.
+The stage-2 is a freestanding Rust binary compiled with a custom triple for our 16bit architecture, and uses some assembly methods linked with a custom linker script.
 Building the project could take a while since recompiling the standard library from source code is required.
 The final binary is stripped from the ELF output file and is put in the disk image as a file.

+NOTE: stage-2 involves assembly and is very unpredictable in dev mode, using the release target is recommended.

 ## Usage
 ### Installation